ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 # *Importance sampling*

 # Implementation
--   In the theory lesson we anticipated that our *path tracer* will use the Monte Carlo method to estimate the integral of the rendering equation:
+-   We anticipated that our *path tracer* will use the Monte Carlo method to estimate the integral of the rendering equation:

     $$
     \int_{2\pi} f_r(x, \Psi \rightarrow \Theta)\,L(x \leftarrow \Psi)\,\cos\theta\,\mathrm{d}\omega_\Psi.